LenOdwar/DCF-Modelling/README.md

 # 📊 Discounted Cash Flow (DCF) Valuation Model

-This repository contains a **fully functional Excel-based Discounted Cash Flow (DCF) valuation model** built as part of a financial modeling course project.
+This repository contains a **fully functional Excel-based Discounted Cash Flow (DCF) valuation model** built as part of a financial modelling course project.
 The model is designed to value a hypothetical company based on structured assumptions and financial projections.

 ---